Kiran-Bose/supreme/README.md

     visit below link to download latest version of rclone. https://rclone.org/downloads/

-You may also add it from PPA:
+You may also add supreme from PPA:
 For bionic and xenial, do the following:

     sudo add-apt-repository ppa:kiran.kb/supreme